Ryuk (ransomware): Ransomware victims

 The large Baltimore County Public Schools system in Maryland, serving 115,000 students and having a budget of $1.5 billion, had to suspend all classes after problems were experienced with its computer network beginning on November 24, 2020, reportedly due to Ryuk.
 The system's crash first manifested itself when teachers attempting to enter students' grades found themselves locked out and noticed Ryuk file extensions.
 County school officials characterized it as "a catastrophic attack on our technology system" and said it could be weeks before recovery is complete.
 The school system's director of information technology said, “This is a ransomware attack which encrypts data as it sits and does not access or remove it from our system".
 Prior to the crippling malware attack, state auditors from the Maryland Office of Legislative Audits performed a periodic audit of the Baltimore County School System's computer network in 2019.
 They found several vulnerabilities in the system, such as insufficient monitoring of security activities, publicly accessible servers not isolated from the school system's internal network, and a lack of "intrusion detection ... for untrusted traffic".
 Avi Rubin, Technical Director of the Information Security Institute at Johns Hopkins University, said the auditors' discovery of "computers that were running on the internal network with no intrusion detection capabilities" was of particular concern.
 Although the final report by the Maryland Office of Legislative Audits was released on November 19, 2020, the auditors initially warned the school system of its findings in October, 2019.

 Ryuk's reach is global, hitting councils and government agencies across the globe.
 One such attack landed on the City of Onkaparinga, South Australia.
 In December 2019, the Ryuk virus took hold of the city's IT infrastructure.
-The attack left hundreds of employees in limbo as the cities IT department worked on reinstating operations.
+The attack left hundreds of employees in limbo as the city's IT department worked on reinstating operations.
 Each time backups were reinstated the Ryuk virus would start the process of attacking the system all over again.
 The attack continued for four days before the IT team were able to contain the virus and reinstate the necessary backups.

 In early 2021, a new strain of the Ryuk ransomware was discovered that features worm-like capabilities that can lead to it self-propagating and being distributed to other devices on the local network it is infiltrating.